nikozhuk/nanoGPT_tiny_pushkin/README.md

+TODO
-TODO to NanoGPT for tiny_pushkin dataset
+Description of the NanoGPT for tiny_pushkin project and datasets

 Dataset source
 https://stihipushkina.ru/vse-stixi-pushkina-na-odnoj-stranice/